 The board's power to appoint directors

 The board may appoint any person who is willing to act to be a director, either to fill a vacancy or by way of addition to their number, but so that the total number of directors shall not exceed any maximum number fixed by or in accordance with these articles.
-Any director so appointed shall hold office only until the next following annual general meeting, notice of which is first given after such appointment, and shall then be eligible for election by shareholders.

 Retirement of directors

-At each annual general meeting all the directors shall retire from office.
-A retiring director shall be eligible for re-election.
+At each annual general meeting every director who held office on the date seven days before the date of notice of the annual general meeting shall retire from office.
+A retiring director shall be eligible for re-election and a director who is re-elected will be treated as continuing in office without a break.

-A retiring director shall (unless he is removed from office or his office is vacated in accordance with these articles) retain office until the close of the meeting at which he retires or (if earlier) when a resolution is passed at that meeting not to fill the vacancy or to elect another person in his place or the resolution to re-elect him is put to the meeting and lost.
+A retiring director shall (unless such director is removed from office or the director's office is vacated in accordance with these articles) retain office until the close of the meeting at which that director retires or (if earlier) when a resolution is passed at that meeting not to fill the vacancy or to elect another person in that director's place or the resolution to re-elect that director is put to the meeting and lost.

-If the Company, at any meeting at which a director retires in accordance with these articles, does not fill the office vacated by such director, the retiring director, if willing to act, shall be deemed to be re-elected, unless at the meeting a resolution is passed not to fill the vacancy or to elect another person in his place or unless the resolution to re-elect him is put to the meeting and lost.
+If the Company, at any meeting at which a director retires in accordance with these articles, does not fill the office vacated by such director, the retiring director, if willing to act, shall be deemed to be re-elected, unless at the meeting a resolution is passed not to fill the vacancy or to elect another person in that director's place or unless the resolution to re-elect that director is put to the meeting and lost.

 Removal of directors

-The Company may by special resolution, or by ordinary resolution of which special notice has been given in accordance with the Statutes, remove any director before his period of office has expired notwithstanding anything in these articles or in any agreement between him and the Company.
+The Company may by special resolution, or by ordinary resolution of which special notice has been given in accordance with the Statutes, remove any director before that director's period of office has expired notwithstanding anything in these articles or in any agreement between that director and the Company.

-A director may also be removed from office by giving him notice to that effect signed by a majority of the other directors.
+A director may also be removed from office by giving the director notice to that effect signed by a majority of the other directors.

-Any removal of a director under this article shall be without prejudice to any claim which such director may have for damages for breach of any agreement between him and the Company.
+Any removal of a director under this article shall be without prejudice to any claim which such director may have for damages for breach of any agreement between that director and the Company.

 Vacation of office of director